tmr08c/git_version_bumper/README.md

 # GitVersionBumper

-CLI tool to create version bump commit and tag witCLI tool to create version bump commit and tag with newest version in a Git repository.
+CLI tool to create version bump commit and tag with newest version in a Git repository.
 Versioning is based on [Semantic Versioning](http://semver.org/).
 Version bump types include `MAJOR`, `MINOR`, and `PATCH`.

 ## Installation